-The Company acquired four Airbus A380 aircraft by the end of November 2013.
-Since delivery, each of the four aircraft has been leased to Emirates Airline ("Emirates") - the national carrier owned by the Investment Corporation of Dubai, based in Dubai, United Arab Emirates - for a term of 12 years with fixed lease rentals for the duration.
-In order to complete the purchase of the aircraft, DNA Alpha Ltd ("DNA Alpha"), a wholly owned subsidiary of the Company, issued two tranches (Class A & Class B) of enhanced equipment trust certificates ("the Certificates" or "EETC") - a form of debt security - in July 2013 in
+The Company acquired a total of seven Airbus A380-861 aircraft between October 2011 and November 2012.
+Each aircraft is leased to Emirates Airline ("Emirates") - the national carrier owned by the Investment Corporation of Dubai, based in Dubai, United Arab Emirates - for a term of 12 years from the point of delivery, with fixed lease rentals for the duration.
+In order to complete the purchase of the first three aircraft, MSN077 Limited, MSN090 Limited and MSN105 Limited entered into three separate loans, each of which will be fully amortised with quarterly repayments in arrears over 12 years.